Discover new and more effective methods for back pain management.

 Only a select number of patients require surgery for the pain that they feel in their back.
 However, when back pain relief exercises and even strong back painkillers for back pain fails, or if drastic action has to be taken, you might need surgery to manage your back pain.

-If you would like to consult with our pain management specialists, you may reach out to our phone number at +1-602-368-8800, or you can drop by our Arizona office from 8am to 6pm from Mondays to Fridays.
+If you would like to consult with our pain management specialists, you may call us at +1-602-368-8800, or you can drop by our Arizona office from 8am to 6pm from Mondays to Fridays.
 You may click here to book an appointment.